tech-learning-collective/tech-learning-collective.github.io/_events/workshop-2019-08-21-gone-phishing.md

 * $45 - Workshop Ticket
 * $30 - Reduced price Workshop Ticket for queer and femme folx

-Class space is limited!
+Class space is limited to 15 students!
 Please arrive 5 to 10 minutes early to reserve your seat and purchase your ticket.

 You do not need to bring a laptop to class, but may want to do so to follow along with the exercises.